Code-Institute-Submissions/davepeyton-davepeytonmusic_MarResub/README.md

 ## 1. This site is easy to navigate and fulfills it's purpose.

-## 2. The color combination really works.
+## 2. The color combinations work well.

 ## 3. More content is needed (music , Videos , merchandise)
 <br>